levo-777/chat_rooms/README.md

 ## 📝 Project Disclaimer

 **This is a simple learning project to try out Elixir and Phoenix framework.** Everything is stored in memory with no encryption and no security guarantees.
 This project was created for educational purposes to explore real-time web applications with Phoenix WebChannels.
-Do not use this in production environments.

 ## Tech Stack
 - **Elixir** ~> 1.14